20 mins read

 5) Construction

 Also known as execution, this is the stage where construction finally begins.
-Management takes an active role in ensuring all activities and tasks are successfully coordinated and completed according to timeline, budget, and quality standards.
+Management takes an active role in ensuring all activities and tasks are successfully coordinated and completed according to the timeline, budget, and quality standards.
 The PM maintains close communication with all stakeholders to assess progress, identify potential issues, and tackle them to ensure the project remains on schedule.
 During this stage, progress is recorded in interactive reports that every stakeholder can access in real-time, making the workflow more efficient and collaborative.

 6) Post Construction

 Also called project closeout, it is the final phase of the management process.
 It entails finalizing all construction activities and tasks to close the project formally.
-During this phase, a punch list is generated, listing all small tasks that still need to be completed.
+During this phase, a construction punch list is generated, listing all small tasks that still need to be completed.
 A final site inspection is also done to ensure all the completed work meets the drawings, specifications, and quality.
 Any inefficiencies found in the punch list during the final inspection are addressed and resolved, and final permits are approved by authorities to occupy the building safely.

 After the owner approves everything, the contractor can begin closing contracts with suppliers and subcontractors and gathering all the closing documents for the client.
 After the project is closed, the GC will still be responsible for addressing any operational issues that arise from construction.

-One of the typical project management challenges in construction is arranging everything simultaneously and efficiently.
+One of the typical project management challenges is arranging everything simultaneously and efficiently.
 We are talking about setting up a defined schedule, allocating resources, setting quality standards, managing risk and procurement, organizing teams, and much more.

 2) Produce regular reports

-Another tip for efficient project management is to implement a construction reporting process to document all developments and progress of the project.
+Another tip for efficient project management is to implement a construction reporting system to document all developments and progress of the project.
 The data contained in the reports helps the PM and other team members to inform their most critical strategic decisions with accurate information.
 We mentioned how important experience is in this industry; however, intuition and knowledge can only get you so far.
 Data-backed reports provide a single source of truth coming directly from the project operations, making them the perfect tools to identify improvement opportunities and track progress.

 Depending on the purpose, project management reports can be delivered daily, weekly, bi-weekly, or monthly.
 Some information should always be included, no matter the type of construction underway.
 These critical points include: